 9. FITnancials ($90K/year)

-Alexis Schroeder (from Colorado, USA) started FITnancials about 10 years ago.
+Alexis Schroeder (from Colorado, USA) started FITnancials over 10 years ago.

 Hey!
 My name’s Alexis and I run a personal finance blog called Fitnancials.
 I teach millennial women how to manage their money, save & invest more, and earn extra money with side hustles.